 10 Fascinating Facts You Didn’t Know About Toddlers

-Do you think all toddlers do is eat, cry and sleep?
+Do you really think all toddlers do is eat, cry and sleep?
 Well, you’ll be surprised how amazing they are.
 In fact, their whole journey from conception to being in the womb to birth is full of, what you may call, miracles.
-So here are 10 fascinating facts about your toddler:
+Here are 10 fascinating facts about your toddler.

-Your toddler’s cute little nose, large eyes and even the chubby limbs are smart design of evolution to incite strong feelings of love and protection.
+Your toddler’s cute little nose, large beady eyes and even the chubby little limbs are smart design of evolution to incite strong feelings of love and protection.
 Did you know that right after birth, the baby’s pupils dilate?
-It’s a sign that she finds you pretty and it helps parents fall in love with their baby immediately.
+It’s a sign that they find you beautiful and it helps parents fall in love with their baby immediately.

 2. Toddlers Have Better Hearing

-A babies hearing even within 10 minutes of birth is good enough that she can tell where a sound is coming from.
-Hearing in toddlers are much better than adults, thanks to their relatively newer ears.
-They can pick up higher frequencies that adults grow to tune out.
+A baby’s hearing even within just 10 minutes of birth is good enough that they can tell where a sound is coming from.
+Hearing in toddlers is much better than in adults, thanks to their relatively newer ears.
+They can pick up higher frequencies of sounds that adults just automatically learn to tune out.

 3. They Grow Up So Fast

 Every parent has said this at some point of time and its true in every sense of the word.
-If the kid continues growing at the rate it does in the first year, she will be 170 ft tall by adulthood.
-The first 6 years are very important for a child’s growth, which is why it’s of utmost importance that they get proper nutrition that aids their growth.
+If kids continue to grow at the rate with which they do in the first year, they will be 170 feet tall by adulthood!
+The first 6 years are very important for a child’s growth, which is why it is of utmost importance that they get proper nutrition that aids their growth and development.

 You might find yourself wondering how much energy your toddler has, but you probably aren’t even close.
-An average toddler expends the same amount of energy if an adult ran 30 miles.
+An average toddler expends the same amount of energy as an adult, if the said adult ran 30 miles!

 5. Toddlers Are Most Active At 2

-Ever heard the expression ‘terrible twos’?
+Ever heard the expression “terrible twos”?
 It comes from two main things that kids do at this age.
 Firstly, they are most active now than they will ever be again.
-Secondly, it’s also the age when they are in middle of being dependent on parents and learning independence.
+Secondly, it’s also the age when they are in-between being dependent on parents and learning independence.
 So, they might be crying for your attention at one moment and running away from you the very next.